What Are Centipedes?

 Why Are They In My House?

 House centipedes are nocturnal creatures that live mainly outdoors but may come inside.
-They live in damp places, such as rotting logs, under stones, in trash, mulch, clippings, and can find conditions indoors like moist basements or closets that mimic their natural environment.
+They live in damp places such as rotting logs, under stones, in trash, mulch, and clippings, and can find conditions indoors like moist basements or closets that mimic their natural environment.
 In the summer months, they can build up in quite large numbers on the outside of a structure and may well enter the house through cracks and other openings and continue to ‘infest’ the home.

 Centipedes prefer to live in dark, damp places outdoors.
 If you have a basement, crawlspace, or closet that mimics these conditions, it is a likely place to find a centipede.
 They occasionally find their way indoors while foraging for small insects to eat.

 Are Centipedes Dangerous?

-A centipede does have two small fangs that produce a small amount of venom; however, it is not enough venom to cause any lasting harm to humans.
+A centipede does have two small fangs that produce a small amount of venom; however, it is not enough venom to cause any lasting harm to humans so centipedes are not dangerous.
 It will simply produce a painful bite, similar to that of a bee sting.

 What Does It Take To Get Rid Of Centipedes?

 Centipedes are very elusive and are good hiders.
 This can make them very difficult to find and eliminate.
 Also, until you rid your home of the other small insects that make up a centipede’s diet, you will keep attracting more centipedes into your home.
-The technicians at Parkway are trained to eliminate centipedes and get rid of the other insects that attract centipedes into your home in the first place.
+The technicians at Parkway are highly trained and know how to get rid of centipedes and the insects that attract centipedes into your home in the first place.

 How Soon Can You Get Here?